clojure-emacs/cider/doc/using_the_repl.md

 :repl-options {:init (set! *print-length* 50)}
 ```

+or via `cider-repl-print-length` (set to 100 by default).
+In case both are
+present, CIDER's config will take precedence over what came from Lein.

+Everything about applies for `*print-level*` as well.
+CIDER's configuration
+variable for it is named `cider-repl-print-level` (set to `nil` by default).

 #### Customizing the initial REPL namespace

 Normally the CIDER REPL will start with the `user` namespace.